 - Assistant Director/Director of HR

 Professional Human Resource Certification

 Becoming certified gives distinction to human resource professionals with advanced experience, education, and shows their heightened level of excellence on a global scale.
-Certification can be achieved through two institutions:
+Certification can be achieved through these institutions:

 Human Resources Associations, Employers, and Staffing Firms in Vermont

 As a helpful resource, HR associations, employers, and staffing firms include, but are not limited to:

 - Technical Needs– Lebanon

 - Kelly Services Inc.– South Burlington